Decoherence and the Reemergence of Coherence From a Superconducting "Horizon''

-\textit{Distance Dependence of Decoherence Rate}---To calculate the distance dependence of the SS-DSW decoherence, we introduce a 2D normal metal spacer between the $N$-ring and S with $M_{x}$ horizontal and $M_{y}$ vertical sites, giving a total of $M_{x}M_{y}$ sites (see Fig.~\ref{fig:double_andreev_reflection_diagram}, details given in Appendix \ref{app:space_ham}).
+\textit{Distance Dependence of Decoherence Rate}---To calculate the distance dependence of the SS-DSW decoherence, we introduce a 2D normal metal spacer between the $N$-ring and S with $M_{x}$ horizontal and $M_{y}$ vertical sites, giving a total of $M_{x}M_{y}$ sites ( details given in the Supplementary Material \cite{SupplementalMaterial}).

 To quantify the spatial dependence of the decoherence rate, we utilize the transport-weighted \cite{staffordLocalTemperatureInteracting2016} dephasing rate